dartmoordunbar/handbook/README.md

 # Employee Handbook: #

 This handbook contains a number of the company policies and procedures all in one place.
 By using GitHub they can be updated easily and are always the latest version.
-All these documents can be viewed as a website through a browser.
+All these documents can be viewed as a website through a browser at this web address: https://roweit.github.io/handbook/

 ## Development Environment:  ##